-3. Remember: “People don’t buy products, they buy better versions of themselves”
+Tip 3.
+“People don’t buy products, they buy better versions of themselves”

-This is another powerful storytelling strategy you can incorporate in your presentation.
-To put it into action, all you have to do is this:
+This is another powerful strategic storytelling strategy you can incorporate in your business presentation.

 Rather than tell your audience “This is what our solution/product can do,” focus on “This what you can do with our product/solution.”
 For instance, instead of building your message around:

 ‘Our palm-oil-free products help save the environment by reducing mass deforestation’…